Please click on this link to find out about summer reading:

 The English department believes all engaged citizens need critical literacy skills and to develop lifelong learners.
 English classes provide students with a deep foundation of writing, reading, listening, and speaking skills.
 English classes range from focusing on reading and understanding fiction and non-fiction text, conducting original research, and writing and speaking for a variety of audiences.
 Additionally, there are a number of courses that offer college credit as part of successful course completion through both Advanced Placement tests as well as through dual-credit with Oakton Community College.

-The major goals of English classes are that students will be able, at various levels of skill development to...
+The major goals of English classes are that students will engage in critical language practices:

-- read with understanding and fluency
+- read with understanding and fluency.

-- understand the expressed meaning in literature representative of various societies, eras, and ideas
+- understand the expressed meaning in literature representative of various societies, eras, and ideas.

-- write in order to communicate for a variety of purposes
+- write in order to communicate for a variety of purposes.

-- listen and speak effectively in a variety of situations
+- listen and speak effectively in a variety of situations.

 - use reading, writing, listening, and speaking skills to research and apply information for specific purposes.